-We think: What one expects from boat suppliers in France also applies to UK, Germany, Austria and Switzerland.
+What one expects from boat suppliers in France also applies to UK, Germany, the Netherlands, Austria and Switzerland.
 And what one expects for regular rowing boats, applies to coastal boats as well.
 12 people are not necessarily representative.
 Nevertheless, they give a tendency to what is required for the clubs.

 Nationwide delivery of boats

 That means the supplier has to deliver to every corner of the countries.
 The supplier brings the boats to the club or private customers.
 France is much bigger than the UK or Germany, but every rower has the right to have his boat delivered to his home.
 Pickup should only play a role for cost reasons.

 Expectations from the boat supplier: Own trailers and van.

 Good substantial boat suppliers have their own equipment.
 This includes trailers, trucks or vans and accessories.
 The suppliers ensure that the boats have all the papers and documents.
 Customs is paid.
 It used to be very common that suppliers had no trailers and dedicated the boat pick up to the relevant clubs.
 Pretty easy – for the supllier.
 Rental trailers are available and it is the boat suppliers obligation to provide the boat.

 We heard abot the “buddy concept”: You call the “buddies” in the clubs, pay them a fee, a beer and let them transport and distribute the suppliers boats.
 Participants found that a cheap and unfair way of doing business.
 Clubs use their own trailer, their own van, their own driving time and receive not very much in return.
 Raimond told me that there was a big discussion going on at this point.

 Both are rarely found today.
 Neither this type of underpayment nor the use of club resources.
 Perhaps one or the other financially weak supplier uses this strategy – we think this model is running out.
 As an ad hoc aid, or if unexpected problems come up, it still remains a good model.